An official website of the United States government

 <0.5% | [2] |

-These estimates are not available by detailed occupation, however, the published ORS complete dataset can help in understanding where these jobs exist in the economy.
-To do this, this factsheet highlights occupations requiring SVP 1 or 2 and each strength level.
+These estimates are not available by detailed occupation, however, the ORS complete dataset can help in understanding where these jobs exist in the economy.
+This factsheet uses the dataset to highlight occupations requiring SVP 1 or 2 at each strength level.
 The results can be recreated by using a pivot table to view multiple occupational requirements, see the pivot table guide for instructions.

 Receptionists and information clerks |